Meet Tom Aufrance

 Graduate Study in Computer Science at University of Arizona and University of Washington.

-Voyager Space Mission computer programmer for the Cosmic Ray Sciences experiment on the Voyager 1 and Voyager 2.
+Voyager Space Mission software engineer for the Cosmic Ray Sciences experiment on the Voyager 1 and Voyager 2.

-NASA High Energy Astronomical Observatory computer programmer at California Institute of Technology
+NASA High Energy Astronomical Observatory software engineer at California Institute of Technology

-In-Situ Heat Transfer Experiment (ISHTE) of Subseabed Waste Disposal Program computer programmer at University of Washington Applied Physics Laboratory.
+In-Situ Heat Transfer Experiment (ISHTE) of Subseabed Nuclear Waste Disposal Experiment mathemetician and software engineer at University of Washington Applied Physics Laboratory.

 Featured in the book NetSuccess: How Real Estate Agents Use the Internet ISBN: 1-56592-213-1 Published by O'Reilly & Associates 1996